Peter Oborne: Career from 2015

 Though previously a "strong Brexiter", Oborne wrote an article for the UK-based political website openDemocracy on 7 April 2019, and suggested that the Brexit decision needs to be rethought: "So I argue, as a Brexiteer, that we need to take a long deep breath.
 We need to swallow our pride, and think again.
 Maybe it means rethinking the Brexit decision altogether."

 In October 2019, Oborne wrote an article about how journalists and the media are being used by Downing Street to get their false news out, saying: "It's chilling.
 From the Mail, The Times to the BBC and ITN, everyone is peddling Downing Street's lies and smears.
 They're turning their readers into dupes."
 The article was rejected by The Daily Mail, The Spectator, and Channel 4's Dispatches, and Oborne published it on openDemocracy.
 Oborne said: "This article marked the end of my thirty-year-long career as a writer and broadcaster in the mainstream British press and media.
 I had been a regular presenter on Radio 4's The Week in Westminster for more than two decades.
 It ceased to use me, without explanation.
 I parted company on reasonably friendly terms with the Daily Mail after our disagreement."
 In an interview with Channel 4 News, he said that the journalists being used by the UK government include BBC News's Laura Kuenssberg and ITV News's Robert Peston.

 In 2021, Oborne's book The Assault on Truth: Boris Johnson, Donald Trump and the Emergence of a New Moral Barbarism was published by Simon & Schuster.
 The book examines the measures taken by Boris Johnson and his ministers in order to win the 2019 United Kingdom general election and force through Brexit.
 Reviewing the book for The Guardian, William Davies wrote that "Oborne is clinical and merciless in his account of Johnson's mendacity, building up his case item by item, footnote by footnote."

+In March 2024, Oborne featured in Channel 4’s ‘The Rise and Fall of Boris Johnson.’